 An integer which specifies a number of items.
 If the spider scrapes more than that amount and those items are passed by the item pipeline, the spider will be closed with the reason closespider_itemcount.
-Requests which are currently in the downloader queue (up to CONCURRENT_REQUESTS requests) are still processed.
 If zero (or non set), spiders won't be closed by number of passed items.